LANDMINES PART 3:

 OTHER ANTITANK-MINES:

 PANSSARIMIINA m/40 (antitank-mine m/40): Only one of Finnish sources claims that this mine even existed.
 None of the Finnish military manuals even mention it.
-So, either it didn't exist or it may have been prototype, which never saw mass-production.
+So, either it did not exist or it may have been prototype, which never saw mass-production.
 Supposedly it had disc-shaped circular sheet metal body, its diameter was 16 cm and height 14 cm.
 This supposed mine weight 4.2-kg, which included 3.2-kg explosive charge.
 The claimed fuse was typical pressure activated type with activation pressure of 150-kg.
+During Continuation War remaining mines of this type were used as additional explosive charges for antitank-mine M/36.

 PICTURE: Captured Soviet antitank mine.
 (Photo taken in Maneesi of Sotamuseo).
 CLICK